Watson, Robert N.

 Some Earlier Articles: “Wherefore Art Thou Tereu?: Juliet and the Legacy of Rape,” co-authored with Stephen Dickey, Renaissance Quarterly 58.
 “As You Liken It: Simile in the Wilderness,” Shakespeare Survey 56.
 "Tragedy," revised, in The Cambridge Companion to Elizabethan and Jacobean Drama, 2nd edition.
 “Tragedies of Revenge and Ambition,” in The Cambridge Companion to Shakespearean Tragedy.
 “Othello as Reformation Tragedy,” in In the Company of Shakespeare. “`’Tis But A Man Gone’: Iago as Serial Killer,” Shakespeare Magazine.
 "The Palm as the End of the Mind," PMLA.
 "Giving Up the Ghost in a World of Decay: Hamlet, Revenge, and Denial," Renaissance Drama.
 "False Immortality in Measure for Measure: Comic Means, Tragic Ends," Shakespeare Quarterly.
 "Richard III" in Shakespearean Criticism, Vol. 8.
 "Teaching 'Shakespeare': Theory vs. Practice" in Teaching Literature: What is Needed Now.

 His environmentalist study of cultural history, Back to Nature: The Green and the Real in the Late Renaissance, won the 2007 Elizabeth Dietz Memorial Prize, “awarded annually for the best book published in early modern studies,” as well as the ASLE Prize for the best book of ecocriticism of 2005-07.
-He has recently published poetry in the New Yorker and other literary journals.
+He has published poems in the New Yorker and in twenty other literary journals.

 Links to some of Prof. Watson’s publications are available on his previous homepage: http://www.english.ucla.edu/faculty/rnwatson/